Halloween Movies to Spook the Whole Family

 We were thinking about watching Frankenweenie this year, Stephen Greydanus gave it a positive review.
 And I wanted to see Coraline, since we just listened to the book, but Cari says it’s no good and takes great liberties with the source material, so perhaps we’ll skip that one.

-I’d love to show the kids some old school horror films, but I haven’t seen any of them myself and I don’t know how they hold up.
-Has anyone seen the old black and white Frankenstein or Bride of Frankenstein?
+I’d love to show the kids some old-school horror films, but I haven’t seen any of them myself and I don’t know how they hold up.
+Has anyone seen the old black-and-white Frankenstein or Bride of Frankenstein?
 Or the 1920s Dr. Jekyll and Mr. Hyde (we just listened to that book as well)?
 How about Nosferatu, the vampire movie from the Vatican Film List?

 And for all of my waxing on about zombies, I haven’t seen any of the old zombie movies, or even Shaun of the Dead.
 But I’m pretty sure none of those would be appropriate for my all-under-twelve-set.

-Hopefully none of you guys is as forgetful/naive as I was and think it would be a good idea to watch Ghostbusters with your five year old (this was years ago with my oldest).
+Hopefully none of you guys is as forgetful/naive as I was and think it would be a good idea to watch Ghostbusters with your five-year-old (this was years ago with my oldest).
 Yikes!
 What the heck was up with all the movies when I was a kid?
 Ghostbusters has scenes that are totally not appropriate for my kids (Goonies too, sad face).
 But maybe E.T. is okay?
-I’ve been scared to try any more 80s movies after being burned by those two.
+I’ve been scared to try any more ’80s movies after being burned by those two.
 Maybe I just need to get better with my muting skills.

 Anyway, I hope you all have a fun Halloween, however your family celebrates, and a blessed All Saints and All Souls.